tsherif/oFactory/README.md

 Concepts and API heavily inspired by Eric Elliot's [stampit](https://github.com/dilvie/stampit) library.

 Essentially this is just an attempt to implement similar functionality using a simpler API and conceptual model.
-This library is thoroughly **untested**.
+Development is in the early stages, and though oFactory is being used in production settings, there may still be unresolved issues.
 Use at your own risk!

 Defining Factories